-Like most biologists, I am absolutely fascinated by biodiversity in all of its forms.
+I am absolutely fascinated by biodiversity in all of its forms.
 From all the facets of individual diversity and species diversity to the variation in species interactions, variety really is the spice of life.
 How this diversity is shaped by evolution, ecological processes and their eco-evolutionary interactions is a question I am exploring both in the context of host-parasite interactions and in regards to the evolutionary significance of phenotypic plasticity.
 Biodiversity is under threat due to many factors and as part of my research, I aim to find ways in which population, species and ecosystems may adapt to environmental changes.
 In particular, I am interested in the effects of combined selective pressures from parasites and from anthropogenic changes, such as climate change or pollution.

 Experimentally, I use laboratory based assays to study individual level signatures of contemporary evolution, driven by environmental change and parasites.
 Controlled lab studies allow me to charcterise the mechanisms behind rapid evolution, including phenotypic plasticity and non-genetic inheritance.
 In addition, I use large-scale mesocosm experiments to study the same factors at the population and community level.
 Such mesocosm experiments allow the simultaneous assessment of evolutionary and ecosystem changes and therefore help to elucidate the ecological feedback to changes in selective pressures.
 In the most complex experiments, I aim to link evolution-to-ecology and ecology-to-evolution effects, thereby closing the eco-evolutionary feedback loop.

 Limits to adaptation in a rapidly changing environment

 We live in a rapidly changing world and the persistence of many populations and ultimately species will depend on their capacity for rapid adaptation to the occuring environmental changes.
 We are investigating which kind of evolutionary potential drives such rapid adaptation – is it phenotypic plasticity, is it genetic diversity or it is both?